ScottyLabs/wdw/javascript/lab/index.md

 ---
 layout: guide
-title: Frontend Lab
+title: JavaScript Lab
-subject: frontend
+subject: javascript
 ---

-# Frontend Lab
+# Frontend JavaScript Lab

 In this lab, you'll be introduced to jQuery, a popular library that helps speed up JavaScript web development to build interactive web pages.